-A recent HubSpot study also uncovered that plain-text emails perform better than HTML emails.
+A recent HubSpot study uncovered that plain-text emails perform better than HTML emails.
 While most respondents say they prefer HTML emails, the open rate was higher for plain-text emails.

-Unfortunately, there isn’t an end-all, be-all answer for that question.
+Unfortunately, there isn’t an end-all, be-all answer to that question.
 It varies depending on your email list and recipient preferences.
 To figure out what works best for your readers, try different days and times and analyze the results.